 You’ve decided you’re ready to give your teen a credit card before they leave the nest – but not so fast…There are a few steps you should take first to prepare your teen for the responsibilities of having credit:

 - Practice makes perfect: Before introducing the concept of credit, teens first need to understand money mangement.
-Ideally, this would mean giving kids an allowance when they’re young to build an understanding of how money works and the importance of saving.
+Giving kids an allowance can build an understanding of how money works and the importance of saving.

 - Open a checking/debit card account: Having a checking and debit card account is an important first step before getting a credit card.
 Similar to an allowance, a checking account reinforces the concept of money having limits.
-Plus, your teen will need a checking account to pay off their credit card bills each month.
-Your teen can demonstrate responsibility with money management by balancing their checking account each month.
+Plus, your teen will need an account to pay off their credit card bills each month.
+Check out Greenlight for an easy debit/app tool that’s specifically designed for kids and teens.

 - Sit down with your teen and have the talk: It’s finally happened – you’ve determined your teen is ready for the responsibility of a credit card.
-But before you hand over the plastic make sure to cover a few important points:
+But before you hand over the plastic, make sure to cover a few important details:

-- Interest rates: how interest accumulates on a credit card can be confusing and the area where most card holders get into trouble.
-This video provides a very thorough visualization of how credit card interest is calculated: How Credit Card Interest Works
+- Interest rates: Most cardholders get into trouble because they don’t understand how credit card interest accumulates.
+This post provides a very thorough visualization of how credit card interest is calculated: How Credit Card Interest Works

-- How the credit card billing cycle works: Another mystery is how companies bill customers and what happens when a credit card user carries over a balance.
-This video provides a good illustration of how billing works and why it’s important to pay off the balance each month: How the Credit Card Billing Cycle Works
+- How the credit card billing cycle works: Another mystery for new card holders is the credit card billing cycle.
+This video provides a good explaination: How the Credit Card Billing Cycle Works

-- Why it’s important to pay in full each month: The term “minimum payment” is tricky – without any knowledge of what it means, a teen or unknowing adult might assume paying the minimum won’t result in any interest charges.
+- Why it’s important to pay in full each month: The term “minimum payment” is a tricky concept.
+Without understanding of what it means, a teen might assume paying the minimum won’t result in any interest charges.
 But as the chart below illustrates, paying only the minimum can balloon into thousands of dollars in interest payments.

-- Understand your card’s terms and limits: Parents need to fully understand the card that they’ve signed up for and pass that information on to their teen.
+- Understand your card’s terms and limits: Parents need to educate their teen about the terms and limits of their card.
 The terms, rules, rates, and penalties of credit cards vary and it’s important to understand these differences.

-- What a credit history is and why it’s important: Most newbie credit card users don’t know what a credit history is and why it’s important.
+- What a credit history is and why it’s important: Most newbie credit card users don’t understand credit history and why it’s important.
 This video explains how a credit score is calculated: What is a Credit Score?.
 It’s also worth pulling your teen’s credit score after a year or so and reviewing it together.

-- The safe use of credit cards online: Discuss with your teen on which sites it’s OK to use a credit card and explain that many websites are scams and can steal credit card numbers.
+- The safe use of credit cards online: Talk to your teen about sites it’s OK to use a credit card.
+Also explain that many websites are scams and can steal credit card numbers.
 This article explains 8 Tips to Keep Your Cards Safe When Shopping Online.
-This would also be a good time to talk about identity theft and the danger in sharing your social security number online.
+This is also a good time to talk about identity theft and the danger of sharing social security numbers online.

 Tips for successfully teaching your teen the responsible way to use credit cards:

-Now that your teen has a credit card, here are a few ways to make sure you’re teaching them responsible habits:
+Now that your teen has a credit card, make sure you’re teaching them responsible habits:

-- Have your teen pay the balance: Since your teen already has a checking account, there’s no reason why they can’t pay off their credit card balance each month.
+- Have your teen pay the balance: Since your teen has a checking account, they should pay off their credit card balance each month.
 This also helps them see the connection between purchases made on their card and the aggregate due.

-- Encourage teens to keep track of what they’ve charged: Since it’s important to determine how close they are to their monthly limit, have your teen keep a ledger of what they’ve purchased.
+- Encourage teens to keep track of what they’ve charged: Have your teen keep a ledger of their purchases to determine how close they are to their monthly limit, .

-- Decide which items are acceptable to put on a credit card: Some families may want to make rules about what can and cannot be charged to a credit card.
-No matter what, the emphasis should be on teens primarily paying through their checking account with a credit card as a backup.
+- Decide which items are acceptable to put on a credit card: Some families may want to make rules about what can and cannot be charged to a credit.
+Emphasize that teens should primarily pay through their checking account with a credit card considered a backup.

-- Set a limit to how much can go on the card: Similiar to what can be purchased on the credit card, some families may want to set limits to the amount teens can charge each month.
+- Set a limit to how much can go on the card: Families may also want to set limits to the amount teens can charge each month.
 Finding a card with a low credit limit can help.

-- Remember your teens are watching you: Setting a good example for kids and teens isn’t always easy but can make a lasting impression.
+- Remember your teens are watching you: Setting a good example isn’t always easy but it can make a lasting impression.
 If you do make a mistake, talk to your kids about it and let them learn from it.

-- Whatever you do – don’t bail them out: One of the most important steps a parent can take is to never bail out a teen who’s in debt.
-Of course, assuming all the steps above have been followed, the debt incurred isn’t likely to be catastrophic, and your teen should be able to pay it off with careful planning.
+- Whatever you do – don’t bail them out: One of the most important steps a parent can take is to never bail out a teen.
+Of course, assuming all the steps above have been followed, any debt incurred isn’t likely to be catastrophic.
+And your teen should be able to pay it off with careful planning.
 Bailing out a teen won’t teach them the limits of money or the pitfalls of misused credit.